SillyLlama/CISC101-139-TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**

    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
-   - If user says “short walks only”, prioritize activities within 15 minutes walking distance.

 5. **Weather Swap**